kscardinal/loto-report-generator/README.md

 ``` bash
 pytest -v -s --no-summary src/tests/test_pdf_generation.py
 ```
-- `-q` is optional to reduce more of thet un-necessary text in the test
+- `-q` is optional to reduce more of the unnecessary text in the test

 4. Check the results
 <pre style="color:green;">